Editing Video Properties using the Media Module

 anotherKey=value1, you would enter

 section=blog&anotherKey=value1.
-See the DoubleClick for Publishers Help for information on adding key-value pairs.
+See the Google Ad Manager for information on adding key-value pairs.
 When using ad keys, ad macros should be added to the ad server URL (configured as part of the player advertising properties).
 Ad macros support variables in the server URL for which the IMA3 plugin will substitute appropriate values.
 For more information, see the IMA3 developer documentation.

 - Sharing - Indicates if the video has been shared to another account.
 For more information, see Media Sharing using the Media Module.